fensak-io/fensak/README.md

 On the other hand, if you wish to self host an instance of Fensak for internal use, then you can license Fensak under the terms of the AGPL 3.0 (or later) license.
 You can not self host an instance of Fensak under the BUSL 1.1 license since it does not allow any additional use grant for production usage.

+Refer to the [License FAQ](https://docs.fensak.io/docs/license-faq/) for more information.